Mehkhi/py-practice-projs/Levels/Level 2/13-email-sender/README.md

 Optional columns:
 - `name`: Recipient name
 - `company`: Company name
-- Any other data for template substitution
+- Any other data for template substitution (accessible via {column_name} in templates)

+### Google Sheets Format

+Your Google Sheet should have:
+- First row: Column headers (must include `email`)
+- Subsequent rows: Recipient data
+- Same column structure as CSV (email required, other columns for personalization)

+Share the sheet with the service account email or make it publicly readable (read-only).

 ### HTML Template Format

-Create HTML templates with placeholders:
+Create HTML templates with placeholders that will be replaced with recipient data:

 ```html
 <!DOCTYPE html>